2014-2015 East Asia Foreign Language and Area Studies (FLAS) Fellowship

 The Summer FLAS Fellowship for both graduate and undergraduate students supports intensive summer language study in approved programs in the U.S. and abroad.
 The award provides a stipend of $2,500, up to $5,000 in tuition and fees, and up to $1000 in travel expenses.

-Recipients must take a full course load (a minimum of 12 units) each term, including one East Asia area studies and one language course for a letter grade.
+For academic year fellowships, recipients must take a full course load (a minimum of 12 units) each term, including one East Asia area studies and one language course for a letter grade.
 Directed reading courses in the language are accepted for advanced students with advance approval.
 Awards may be used for dissertation research, but this must be approved in advance.

 Reporting requirements: Recipients are required by the US Department of Education to complete an online performance report at the beginning and end of the award period; to comply with a language proficiency evaluation which must be submitted by the student's instructor at the beginning and end of the award period; and to provide biannual reports on employment and use of the target language for a minimum of eight years after graduation.